KonnorRogers/vps_setup/README.md

 # Purpose
 * To be able to spin up multiple development environments without having to reconfigure all the time
 * ### <strong>Note:</strong> This is a fragile process and currently is OS dependent.
-Currenly only testing and working with Ubuntu 18.04 LTS on Linode
+Currently only tested and working with Ubuntu 18.04 LTS on Linode

 ## Warnings
    * This is a very fragile process only currently tested in a ubuntu 18.04 environment